Brewery Marketing Ideas & Promotional Strategy Tips for 2025

 Summer is prime time for getting a booth at a street festival and selling your beer at carnivals or fairs.
 Participate in or sponsor local community events and charitable activities to build goodwill and brand recognition.
 Doing so will get your name in local newspapers, radio stations, and TV channels when they advertise the event.

-In addition the getting more attention, you’ll also build relationships with the people you plan on serving most.
+In addition to getting more attention, you’ll also build relationships with the people you plan on serving most.
 Getting to know faces and names will help create loyal patrons who willingly market for you by word of mouth.
 Make sure you stock up on promo giveaways when you head to events to give your prospects something to go home with.
-Koozies are a great choice and will help them keep your beers cold all day.
+Koozies are a great choice and will help them keep their beers cold all day.

 4. Collaborate with Local Businesses and Artists